 However, some children may be old enough to safely forward face before they reach 45 pounds, so they may make use of the anchors.
 To switch the anchors, the manual says to pull the cover aside and slide the lower anchor strap along to the forward facing belt path.
 I found it a little cumbersome to work around the harness.
 It might be easier to simply use the lower anchors rear facing, but when switching to forward facing, just use the seat belt.
 The forward facing belt path is more open than the rear facing one, so seat belt installation is easier in the forward facing position.
 In addition, if the headrest is moved up to its highest position, it’s easy to get hands under the cover to feed the seat belt through the open belt path.

 The top tether is stored along to the side in a clearly marked position.
 There was no issue getting it unhooked and over my backseat toward the top tether anchor.

 For the fit to child, I used four dolls and my six year old.
 I used a small non standard doll who stands in for my preemie, a Huggable Images family of newborn, three year old, and six year old, and then my own six year old who can give feedback on comfort.

-This doll is very small and soft, but it does a good job of showing what Bridget has already mentioned.
-The Extend2Fit will not fit a very small child, even with the insert.
-The four pound preemie or small newborn coming home will likely need a different seat until this one fits.
+This doll is very small and soft, but it does a good job of showing that the Extend2Fit will not fit a very small child, even with the insert.
+A four pound preemie or small newborn coming home will likely need a different car seat until this one fits.
 It may be only a month or two, but most babies on the smaller end of the charts will have a difficult time at birth.